 Dates The site is only opened to the public once a year during Heritage Open Weekends.
 Events will be advertised on our Facebook page and website.

 Cost WHPS do not charge for these tours although if you enjoy the tour and the information provided we would welcome a donation towards the work of the Society.
 All money raised goes back into the Western Heights as none of our committee or volunteers take any type of financial reward for their work.
+You can donate safely online at our GoFundMe page or we welcome cash donations on the day.

 Availability Tours are limited in number due to the site and access difficulties and must be booked in advance through the event link published on our FB page and website ahead of each event.

-Location The North Entrance can only be accessed via the original road tunnel opposite Drop Redoubt road, Dover CT17 9DZ.
+Location The North Entrance can only be accessed via the original road tunnel opposite Drop Redoubt road, Dover CT17 9DY.
 Limited parking is available on Drop Redoubt road and at nearby St Martins Battery car park

 Photography Visitors are welcome to take video and photographs whilst on site.